wiscplace/Condor-RNA-Seq-Pipeline/README.md

     Purpose: Post Condor RNA-Seq pipeline run after all other condor jobs are complete in current directory.

-    Input:   None
+    Input:   Genome [R64, R64-1, PAN, Y22]

     Output: The following directories are created fastq, alignment, htseq, wig and the associated files are moved into them, i.e. bam files go in the alignment directory.
+RPKM is run on all HTSeq files output in RPKM.results file.

 ******************************************************************************